 Crown cornice incorporating a pelmet and a concealed art hanging system

 [updated to as-built]

 1. Crown cornice showing picture hanging track

 A 185mm x 18mm FJ pine trim board will form the baseboard on three walls and the pelmet on the fourth window wall.
 The bottom of the baseboard will be 203mm (185mm + 18mm) below the ceiling and it will be attached using masonry anchors long enough to go through the board and render and anchor to the stone in the wall.
 The baseboards will be rebated to fit a readily available extruded aluminium sail track profile that will be attached to the baseboard from behind prior to installation.
 This will form the track for the concealed art hanging system.
 An off-the-shelf cornice moulding profile, in this case Boral's "Sydney" machine extruded paper-wrapped plaster product, will then be installed as shown.
 Finally, to add to the overall profile and to hide the masonry anchor points, a strip of panel moulding will be brad nailed without glue to the front of the baseboard below the cornice moulding, as shown.

 Removal (in theory)

-The panel moulding strip can be pryed off to expose the masonry anchor points.
-The cornice is then removed using standard techniques.
+The cornice is removed using standard techniques.
+The panel moulding strip can be pryed off to expose the masonry anchor points of the baseboards.
 The removable type anchors can then be withdrawn and the baseboards detached from the wall.

 I want the anchors themselves to be removable, otherwise the walls could be damaged excessively if removal is ever required.